hharryyf/gdl2qbf/README.md

-# Tool chain for converting two-player zero-sum turn-taking GDL to QBF
+# Software for converting two-player zero-sum turn-taking GDL to QBF

 The converter will translate a two-player zero-sum turn-taking GDL to a QBF instance, the QBF instance is true if and only if xplayer can achieve 100 points in the GDL game no matter what oplayer performs.